CreativeKids/school-website/README.md

 ## How to use
 1. Clone the git repository on to your computer.
 2. Make sure you have the dependencies installed.
-3. Type `./build.sh` followed by `lektor serve`
+3. Type `./build.sh` followed by `lektor server`

 ## Deploying to a Raspberry Pi

-This website is designed to be hosted by a Raspberry Pi computer.
+This website is designed to be deployed to a battery-powered Raspberry Pi computer and accessed by a collection of laptops in a school or area where electricity and Internet is not prevalent and/or reliable.
+The following instructions provide an explanation of how to set-up the necessary software on a Raspberry Pi computer.

+XXX

 ## Dependencies